Jonah Malak

-Jonah Malak, also known as Karim Haroun, is a Canadian documentary filmmaker, producer and editor from Montreal, Canada.
-He is most noted for his 2020 film Dave Not Coming Back, for which he received a Best Editing in a Documentary nomination at the 9th Canadian Screen Awards, 2021.
+Jonah Malak, also known as Karim Haroun, is a Canadian documentary filmmaker, producer and editor from Montreal, Quebec.
+He is most noted for Dave Not Coming Back and Spare My Bones, Coyote!

 Early life and education

 Jonah Malak was born in Beirut, Lebanon, during the Lebanese Civil War.
 After completing his Bachelor in Mathematics at the American University of Beirut, he moved to Montreal, Canada where he completed a double Bachelor in Arts in Film Studies and in Film Production.

-He was a founding partner of the Canadian production company Nemesis Films, alongside Santiago Menghini and Dominique Dussault.
+He was a founding partner of the Canadian production company Nemesis Films with Pascal Plante and Dominique Dussault (producer).

 Career

 Since founding Nemesis Films, Jonah Malak directed exclusively documentary films : Mystic Mass (Masse mystique), My Tuesdays at Catherine's (Mes mardis chez Catherine), and Dave Not Coming Back.

 He had previously directed two short-films, June and Chronicles of Hyperinflation.

 Malak is also a published writer, and his publications include Le Conte de la maison bête and Les Morts d'Omar.